 Bill Pardy: Hey Kylie, why don't you tell Ms. Grant that story 'bout how I saved you from that deer?

-Kylie Strutemyer: (unconvincinvly) Oh yeah.
+Kylie Strutemyer: (unconvincingly) Oh yeah.
 Bill saved me from a deer.

 - In Dan Abnett's Gaunt's Ghosts novel Ghostmaker, Major Rawne attacks Gaunt on the battlefield, intending to kill him.
 Gaunt knocks him unconscious and, despite his own wounds, carries him back to safety.
 His fellow Ghosts are surprised that the rescue did not alleviate Rawne's resentment of Gaunt, but then, they don't know about the attack.

 - Les Misérables: Jean Valjean allows Inspector Javert to escape from the revolutionaries.
-The unexpected act of mercy is apparently so damaging to Javert's philosophy that he later commits suicide.
+Javert responds: "You annoy me.
+Kill me rather."
+The unexpected act of mercy so damages Javert's philosophy that he later commits suicide.

 - Inverted in The Merchant of Death.
 Bobby sees a Bedoowan knight approaching Loor, who is standing by the river.
 Bobby grabs Loor and leaps with her into the river to escape the knight.
 Loor tells him she can't swim, so Bobby bravely keeps her afloat until it is safe to go on land again.
 Once safely on land, Loor chews Bobby out and says the knight is their ally.
 So the rescuer is embarrassed, instead of the rescuee.